NiqueNat/Livewell_Interface/README.md

 # Livewell_Interface

-Welcome to Livewell Interface.
+Welcome to Livewell Interface.<br>
-Bringing all the lessons together.
+Bringing all the lessons together.<br>
 The Livewell User Interface project allows a user register for a personal account, where they are able to create, and search recipes.
 The searched recipes are retrived via a foodbank API from api-ninjas.
 The user created recipes can be edited, updtaed, and deleted.

 Resources;<br>